azat-co/practicalnode/chapter11/chapter11.md

 Upstart Scripts
 ---------------

-"Upstart is an event-based replacement for the `/sbin/init` daemon that handles starting of tasks and services during boot…"—[the Upstart web site](http://upstart.ubuntu.com/) (http://upstart.ubuntu.com).
-The latest CentOS (6.2+), as well as Ubuntu and Debian OSs, come with Upstart.
+"Upstart is an event-based replacement for the `/sbin/init` daemon that handles starting of tasks and services during boot…"—[the Upstart website](http://upstart.ubuntu.com/) (<http://upstart.ubuntu.com>).
+The latest CentOS (6.2+), as well as Ubuntu and Debian OSes, comes with Upstart.
 If Upstart is missing, try typing `sudo yum install upstart` to install it on CentOS, and try `sudo apt-get install upstart` for Ubuntu.

+First, we need to create the upstart script.
 A very basic Upstart script—to illustrate its structure—starts with metadata:

     author      "Azat"
     description "practicalnode"